-Net operating income of the CWSRF for SFY15 was \$10,965,904.
-Operating income or loss includes those amounts earned by the ordinary activities of the program, less the related expenses.
+Net operating income of the CWSRF for SFY16 was \$10,819,503.
+Operating income or loss includes those amounts earned by the ordinary activities of the program, minus the related expenses.
 Ordinary activities of the program include interest earned on loans and interest earned on balances held with the State Treasurer's Office.
 Related expenses include salaries and benefits, supplies, travel, indirect costs, and equipment.

-Net operating income increases the amount of net position in the program.
-Other increases to net position include amounts actually received from the EPA capitalization grant and amounts contributed as grant match by the state of Washington.
-In SFY15 the amount of federal funds earned was \$18,176,224 and the amount of state matching funds received during the year was \$9,505,903.
+Net operating income increases the net position in the program.
+Other increases to net position include amounts received from the EPA capitalization grant and amounts contributed as grant match by the State.
+In 2016, the CWSRF earned \$62,921,340 in federal funds and \$6,000,000 in State matching funds.